ondrejvysek/HomeAssistant-Neewer-TL_TubeLight-BLE/README.md

 ### Example YAML

-Recommended number of the BLE devices is 3
+Recommended max number of the BLE devices is 3

 ```yaml
 # neewer-atom-sample.yaml